 It wasn’t until her second child was almost five and frolicking in the toddler pool at the beach that she thought it really was about time he’d gotten swimming lessons.
 As a result of being a little older though, he’s learning to swim very quickly and was not at all freaked out about putting his head under water.

 5. For older kids, how to empty the lint filter

 Then there is my workmate who admitted to me that she only showed her almost adult kids how to empty the dryer lint filter the other day.
+The were shook by the idea that a lint filter even existed!
 Quick, call the fire brigade! #Whoops

 So it seems I might be looking down the barrel of years of forgetfulness.
 But I am definitely not alone in having the odd parental oversight.

 Need some more toilet training advice?
 Our Parent School toilet training experts can help.
 Click to find out more or book a one-on-one session.